Happytreat/dynalite/DEVELOP.md

 1. Run this project on your local server by using `npm start`.
 2. Stop the server by using `CTRL + C`.

+## Testing

+1. To test Dynalite without a Raspberry Pi, refer to [COAP-CLI](https://github.com/avency/coap-cli).
+An example command would be: `coap post coap://localhost/ -p "Hello COAP"`.
+2. Dynalite receives POST COAP messages at `coap://localhost/` which are stored in a PostgreSQL table.
+3. Dynalite displays these stored messages at `http://localhost:3000/`.